sdt2/PyRhodium.jl/README.md

 ## Status

-This package is work in project, not everything works at this moment.
+This package is work in progress, not everything works at this moment.

 ## Installation